edgio-docs/edgio-docs/guides/core_web_vitals.md

 ## Installation

-In order to start tracking Core Web Vitals on the Moovweb XDN, you need add the `@xdn/rum` client library to your application.
+In order to start tracking Core Web Vitals on {{ PRODUCT_NAME }}, you need add the `@xdn/rum` client library to your application.
 There are a number of ways to do this:

 ### Script Tag